Democrat Kamala Harris Withdraws From 2020 Presidential Run

 Democratic Senator Kamala Harris tweeted on Tuesday that she had decided to end her 2020 presidential election race.

-During a conference call earlier in the day, she also reportedly informed staff she is wrapping up the race because she lacks relevant funds to compete.
+During a conference call earlier in the day, she reportedly informed staff she is wrapping up the race because she lacks sufficient funds to compete.

 To my supporters, it is with deep regret—but also with deep gratitude—that I am suspending my campaign today.— Kamala Harris (@KamalaHarris) December 3, 2019